DrorSC/ibm-weather/README.md

 Hi, welcome to Trusteer find the coldest weather city site!

+Run "docker-compose build" from the root folder

-Run "docker-compose up" from the root folder
+After finished, Run "docker-compose up" from the same folder

 Wait for the docker to set up